 A credit was allowed for each qualifying child under 17.
 To be a qualifying child, the person had to be a son, daughter, stepson, stepdaughter, grandchild, or qualifying foster child for whom the taxpayer claims a dependent exemption.
-For families with no more than two children the credit was nonrefundable; for families with more than two children the credit called the additional child tax credit, could have been refundable.
 The credit was phased out by \$50 for each \$1,000, or fraction thereof, that AGI exceeded:\$110,000 for taxpayers filing jointly; \$55,000 for married filing separately; and \$75,000 for single filers.
-The taxpayer could claim up to \$500 for each child meeting the AGI phase out guidelines.
+The taxpayer could claim up to \$600 for each child meeting the AGI phase out guidelines.

-An additional child tax credit for taxpayers with three or more qualifying children could have been refundable.
-The taxpayer had to meet the general requirements and some additonal requirements.
-The additional child tax credit was not included in credits but instead as a payment (line 60, Form 1040).
+An additional child tax credit could have been refundable.
+The taxpayer had to meet the general requirements and some additional requirements.
+The additional child tax credit was not included in credits but instead as a payment (line 63, Form 1040).